imRHB/flowers-valley-client/README.md

 ## Project Overview

-- Huge Rose Boquet collection with cheap price
+- Users can check available Rose Bouquets
 - Exciting discount available depends on the specific occasion
 - After simple registration, place order is very easy
 - Registered user can track their order and able to cancel order
-- Continuously product update available by admin
+- Admin can manage orders, add product, and make anothe admin

 ### In this project -